chriso23/firebase-web-app/README.md

 Features
 --------
-This Chat app is built with the following Firebase services:
+This chat app is built with the following Firebase services:

 - Firebase Hosting
 - Firebase Authentication